vibe-project/vibe-project.github.io/javascript-client/3.0.0-Alpha1/reference/index.md

 </div>

 ### As Node.js client
-react.js is available on [npm](https://npmjs.org/package/react-???) under the name of `react-???`.
-Add `react-???` to your `package.json` and install the dependencies.
+react.js is available on [npm](https://npmjs.org/package/react-client) under the name of `react-client`.
+Add `react-client` to your `package.json` and install the dependencies.
 If you are on Windows, you may have trouble in installing Contextify.
 See a [installation guide](https://github.com/tmpvar/jsdom#contextify) from jsdom.

 ```bash
 npm install